CodeMiko Done Cheap - DIY real-time performance capture

 This tiny IMU (inertial measurement unit) chip contains a magnetometer, accelerometer, and gyroscope and is used for orientation and motion detection.
 This chip is present on every single kceptor tracker, and is the key to the entire operation of the motion capture suit.
 And it was sold out across the planet, with no known restocking date.

-There is a way: salvage.
+I found a way: salvage.

 There are pre-assembled 9DOF sensor modules for use with Arduino that use the LSM9DS1TR as their IMU.
-These assembled boards are only slightly more expensive than buying the IMU chip separately, but removing the IMU chip presents two challenges:
+These assembled boards are only slightly more expensive than buying the IMU chip separately, but removing the IMU chip presented two challenges:

 The workstation for desoldering of the surface mount chips:

-We can now harvest enough IMU chips to proceed.
+I harvested enough IMU chips to proceed.

-We can now move on to assembly of the electronics.
+I moved on to assembly of the electronics.

 The reflow temperature profile was manually entered to match the solderpaste being used.
 Solderpaste was applied to the PCB using the matching metal stencil, electrical components were manually placed using tweezers.
 To increase airflow during reflow, the PCB being reflowed was raised using spare PCBs.